 The modelled maps of ambient concentrations were calculated from National Atmospheric Emissions Inventory (NAEI) data using a dispersion modelling approach.
-The model output for NO_X, NO2, PM10 and PM{2.5} was calibrated using monitored data from the national monitoring networks.
+The model output for NO_x, NO2, SO2 PM10 and PM{2.5} was calibrated using monitored data from the national monitoring networks.
 These modelled maps were then verified against independent monitoring data held by Ricardo-Energy & Environment (local authority sites within the Ricardo-Energy & Environment 'Calibration Club').
-The technical report on modelling for 2016 presenting maps of the UK and detailed explanations of the modelling methodology and verification is currently in preparation (Brookes et al., 2016) and it will update the technical report on modelling for 2015 (Brookes et al., 2015).
+The technical report on modelling for 2017 presenting maps of the UK and detailed explanations of the modelling methodology and verification is currently in preparation (Brookes et al., 2017) the most recent published report is the technical report on modelling for 2015 (Brookes et al., 2015).